Master of Public Health

 Credits 3

-Examines the psycho-social, behavioral, and educational principles that determine health behavior.
-Describes the philosophical, ethical and theoretical foundations of health education in schools, community, worksite and hospital settings.
+This course examines the psycho-social, behavioral, and educational principles that determine health behavior.
+It describes the philosophical, ethical and theoretical foundations of health education in schools, community, worksite and hospital settings.

 ND 506: Principles of Health Administration